Sustainable living

 Once the truck is unloaded, the recycling is put onto conveyor belts and employees manually remove large items that could damage the machinery including bagged recycling.

 Machines sort the rest.
-Using magnets, star screens, trommels, infrared lights and air, the items are divided into paper, cardboard, plastic, glass, steel and aluminium.
+Using magnets, star screens, trommels, infrared lights and air, the items are divided into paper and cardboard, plastic, glass, steel and aluminium.
+Once the recycling has been sorted, the material is sent for further processing.

 Paper and cardboard